junxit/us-congress-bills-111/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2009-12-10 — [House 111-1-950](votes/house-111-1-0950.md) — On Motion to Suspend the Rules and Pass — **Passed** (419–0)

 ## Actions

 - 2009-11-04 — Introduced in House
 - 2009-11-04 — Introduced in House
 - 2009-11-04 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-11-18 — Committee Consideration and Mark-up Session Held.
+- 2009-11-18 — Ordered to be Reported by Unanimous Consent.
+- 2009-12-08 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Lynch objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-12-08 — Considered under suspension of the rules. (consideration: CR H13574-13576)
+- 2009-12-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4017.
+- 2009-12-08 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2009-12-10 — Considered as unfinished business. (consideration: CR H14480)
+- 2009-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-10 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 419 - 0 (Roll no. 950). (text: CR 12/8/2009 H13574)
+- 2009-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 419 - 0 (Roll no. 950).(text: CR 12/8/2009 H13574)